AnthonyCalandra/modern-cpp-features/CPP11.md

 See the sections on: [std::thread](#stdthread)

 ### std::async
-`std::async` runs function asynchronously or perform lazy evaluation, then returns a `std::future` which holds the result of that function call.
+`std::async` runs the given function either asynchronously or lazily-evaluated, then returns a `std::future` which holds the result of that function call.

 The first parameter is the policy which can be:
 1. `std::launch::async | std::launch::deferred` It is up to the implementation whether to perform asynchronous execution or lazy evaluation.